veeshanr/veeshanr.github.io/pages/about.md

 Originally from Nepal, I received my Bachelor's degree in Interdisciplinary Studies (Mathematics and Business management) and an Associate's degree in Philosophy, both from Bryn Athyn College, Pennsylvania.
 I am also an Adam Smith Fellow at the [Mercatus Center] [1] (George Mason University).

-The Nepalese in me finds solace in mountains and wilderness.
-I enjoy backpacking in the American Southwest.
-When ABQ temperature falls below 90, I love hiking in the Sandias, and running around Nobhill.

 I am happy to announce that I will be joining North Dakota State University as an assistant professor of economics in the Department of Agribusiness and Applied Economics and a faculty fellow at the Center for the Study of Public Choice and Private Enterprise starting Fall-2019.

 [1]: https://asp.mercatus.org/people/veeshan-rayamajhee